Makeflow is a workflow system for executing large

 Makeflow is portable.
 A workflow is written in a technology

 neutral way, and then can be deployed to a variety of different

 systems without modification, including local execution on

-system.
-The same specification works for all systems, so you can easily grow your application from one machine up to thousands.
+The same specification works for all systems, so you can easily move

 Makeflow is highly fault tolerant: it can crash or be killed,